pdqnguyen/pdqnguyen.github.io/_posts/2022-03-24-lyrics-part-5.md

 and the log-odds of the target variables (genre).
 Logistic regression is a very common tool for tackling classification problems in a variety of applications, sometimes under the names logit regression or maximum-entropy (MaxEnt) classification.
-After training, we can also visualize what the model has learned by accessing its feature importances.
+<span class="strong-text">After training, we can also visualize what the model has learned by accessing its feature importances.
-This is applicable to other models later on as well.
+This is applicable to other models later on as well.</span>

 #### Pipeline